-On 21 December 2023, a pool of banks consisting of Intesa Sanpaolo S.p.A. and Cassa Depositi e Prestiti S.p.A., with Intesa Sanpaolo S.p.A. as agent, granted Fincantieri a short-term secured credit facility with a duration of approximately 17 months, and expiring on 19 May 2025, for a maximum amount of euro 415 million, to be used for progress of works and intended to finance the capital requirements linked to the building of cruise ship No. 6312 for the shipowner TUI Cruises GmbH worth euro 1,040 million and with scheduled delivery in November 2024.
+On 28 June 2024, a pool of banks consisting of Intesa Sanpaolo S.p.A. and Cassa Depositi e Prestiti S.p.A. (the latter having joined the financing on 5 August 2024), with Intesa Sanpaolo S.p.A. as agent, granted Fincantieri a short-term secured credit facility with a duration of approximately 17 months, with expiration scheduled for 27 November 2025, for a maximum amount of euro 300 million, to be used for progress of works and intended to finance the capital requirements linked to the building of cruise ship No. 6309 for the shipowner O Class Plus Two, Llc for the Oceania brand of the NCL Group worth euro 674 million and with scheduled delivery in July 2025.
 The contract relative to construction financing cited above has the definition of "change of control", understood as the event or circumstance in which one or more parties other than the Italian Republic, Ministers of the same and/or authorities or companies directly or indirectly controlled by the Italian Republic or its Ministers, have the power to (a) exercise or control the exercise of more than half of the votes that can be cast at Fincantieri's ordinary Shareholders' Meeting; (b) appoint or remove (as a result of exercising dominant influence under art.
 2359 (1)(2 and 3) of the Italian Civil Code or otherwise), all or a majority of the members of Fincantieri's Board of Directors; or (c) issue binding instructions to Fincantieri's Board of Directors with reference to financial and operational guidelines and policy.

-Under this loan, the lenders are entitled to request, in the event of change of control, the total repayment of the loan amount used.
+Under this loan, the lending banks are entitled to request, in the event of change of control, the total repayment of the loan amount used.

 In the event of a change of control a period of fifteen business days of consultation is provided for in which the banks and Fincantieri may arrange for the continuation of the relationship.
-After fifteen days without an agreement, the banks will be entitled to cancel the credit line granted and request the early repayment of any amounts disbursed, including interest and other costs and expenses provided for.
+After fifteen days without an agreement, the banks will be entitled, with advance notice of at least ten days, to cancel the credit facility granted and request the early repayment of any amounts disbursed, including interest and other costs and expenses provided for.